 Cover the whole range of performance: Performance is described from one extreme of the continuum to another for each criterion.

-Distinguish among levels: It is important that the descriptions betweens levels are different enough so that there isn’t space for ambiguity on both the student and teacher's side when matching examples of work to performance descriptors.
+Distinguish among levels: It is important that the descriptions between levels are different enough so that there isn’t space for ambiguity on both the student and teacher's side when matching examples of work to performance descriptors.

 Matching the target performance to the appropriate level: Make sure that the description of performance level is an appropriate level that one can expect from students, given the goal of the lesson, assessment or curriculum.